IBM/cloud-native-starter/README.md

 ## Cloud Native Starter for Java EE based Microservices on Kubernetes and Istio

 This project contains sample code that demonstrates how to get started with cloud-native applications and microservice based architectures.
-To get a fast overview of that project use our [Cloud Native Starter landing page](https://cloud-native-starter.mybluemix.net/).
+To get a fast overview of this project use our [Cloud Native Starter landing page](https://cloud-native-starter.mybluemix.net/).

 The project has three parts: